FreerGit/Axis-Exjobb/huggable-panda/README.md

 -o build/main src/main.c
 ```

-## fibb.rs -> fibb.wasm

-## MONDAY
-Executing c program from c program may not output to the same shell, log works in main_wasmtime
-alternative to system()??

-popen() - parse the output of child???

 ## NOTES FOR ARMv7
 Do not compile with makefile, the os will append compile options that does not work.